frontcamp/proj2gpt/readme.md

 - `group__SomeModule__02.txt`
 - ...

-If all files are in groups, the file `context.txt` may be absent.
+Note: if all files are in groups, the file `context.txt` may be absent.

 Configuration